 Black Friday is rapidly approaching!
-With the clock counting down to the arrival of the 26th November, many eCommerce sites are rushing to discount their goods and prepare their warehouses for a flurry of orders.
+With the clock counting down to the 24th of November, many eCommerce sites are rushing to discount their goods and prepare their warehouses for a flurry of orders.

-Promising record-breaking sales, Black Friday offers the chance to be discovered by an audience of shoppers who are keen to grab a bargain.
+Black Friday offers the chance to be discovered by an audience of shoppers who are keen to grab a bargain and maximise value with the rising cost of living in 2023.
 We’ve put together a selection of top tips for your Black Friday eCommerce strategy to help you have a successful and profitable sales event.

 This annual event originated in America and is typically held on the Friday immediately after Thanksgiving.
-It’s important for not just eCommerce sites as Black Friday, and its counterpart Cyber Monday, are essential for retailers who want to keep up with the changing habits of their customers.
+Its significance extends beyond e-commerce platforms, as Black Friday and its companion, Cyber Monday, are indispensable for retailers striving to align with the evolving preferences of their customers.

-With record-breaking sales, the Black Friday weekend is known to surpass and break both traffic and sales figures of pre-Christmas shopping.
+With previous record-breaking sales, the Black Friday weekend is known to surpass and break both traffic and sales figures of that of the pre-Christmas shopping.

 The foundations of this event were formed through the decision to make the last Thursday of November into a national holiday, becoming what we now know as Thanksgiving.
 With Black Friday marking the beginning of the Christmas season, the American national holiday was created in the 1950s and has become as iconic to Thanksgiving as pumpkin pie and stuffed turkey.